Cataracts at Medical Eye Center

 What are cataracts?

-Cataracts develop as part of the normal aging process.
-Contributing factors may also include:
+Cataracts develop as part of the normal aging process, and affect different people in different ways.

 - Other eye diseases